satyakol/anypoint-monitoring-alerts-managmement/README.md

 ## Understanding the Sample Demo Application to create multiple alerts

 ## Points to Consider
-1. The following properties needs to be updated either in local/local.properties or dev/dev.properties based on the environment variable.
+1. The properties needs to be updated either in local/local.properties or dev/dev.properties based on the environment variable.
         ##Anypoint Org Configurations
         anypoint.master.org.id =
         anypoint.org.id =